By Jason Cassidy & Aaron Jolly

 Recommended dose: 100 mg before sleep.

-Vitamin B6 can be taken daily as a regular supplement.
+Can be taken daily as a regular supplement.

 A few more lucid dream supplements…